-- The two signals must be synchronized to the reference - They must be phased within one line of each other - They must be phased to within +/- 1⁄2 line of the HREF of the reference signal
+- They must be phased within one line of each other - They must be phased to within +/- 1⁄2 line of the HREF of the reference signal

 The offset from the VREF can be variable, but a distance of greater than 10 lines could create an artifact in the active video.
 If the two signals are more than 1 line apart, we will see a vertical jump at the moment of switching that is proportional to the number of vertical lines of offset between the two signals.
 This will last for only one frame.
 There may also be problems in the transition when in the AFD automatic or forced mode.